 Too often, CEOs and sales executives focus on just the first element - adding the right people to the team - and then ignore the next two elements to equip, train or coach them for success.
 And yet, no area of your business can generate greater benefits or faster results from training and coaching, than sales.
 Here are three things you can do to improve your B2B sales training and coaching efforts today:

-That begins by insisting on a sales training program that is well-suited to your industry and business.
-There's no point in sending a technical and engineering sales team to a sales training workshop loaded with examples from commodity industries, or in deploying a sales improvement program for professional services that was originally written for consumer packaged goods.
-Insist on a sales training program, curriculum and model that works for your company.
+There's little point in sending a technical and engineering sales team to a sales training workshop loaded with examples from consumer retail stores, or in deploying a sales improvement program for professional services that was originally written for consumer packaged goods.

 The benefit of outside training partners is that they bring fresh insights, current research and comprehensive tools to the training game.
 But to gain lasting benefit from that partnership, consider establishing a mentoring program across your sales organization.